Reeves must not cut cash ISA limit, MPs say – what could be announced?

 In March, Reeves said she was seeking to “get the balance right between cash and equities to earn better returns for savers” and “boost the culture of retail investment” in Britain.

 At a recent Investment Association dinner, City minister Lucy Rigby said: “Someone who put away £1,000 in a cash ISA every April since 1999 would now hold about £34,000.
-If they had instead invested in a stocks and shares ISA instead, they could now have around £83,000—over twice as much.”
+If they had instead invested in a stocks and shares ISA instead, they could now have around £83,000 – over twice as much.”

 Revival of cash ISA limit plans “really disappointing”

-"We always knew that the battle was not won, but what’s really disappointing is that the chancellor seems only to be listening to the investment businesses who would benefit from the changes.
+Andrew Gall, head of savings at the Building Societies Association (BSA), said it was “really disappointing that the chancellor seems only to be listening to the investment businesses who would benefit from the changes”.

 Gall argued that cutting the cash ISA limit will undermine the “brilliant savings product”, make lending more expensive, and will make the ISA system more complex and expensive to administer.

-"Starting to save is a crucial part of the journey to investing – undermining cash ISAs risks undermining the very investment culture that we should be trying to build on top of its strong foundations," he concluded.
+"Starting to save is a crucial part of the journey to investing – undermining cash ISAs risks undermining the very investment culture that we should be trying to build on top of its strong foundations,” he said.

 When rumours of a cash ISA limit first circulated earlier this year, the BSA warned building societies use cash ISA deposits to fund mortgages and said a reduction in how much can be saved in one could therefore make lending more expensive.